-{\it Introductrion. } Simulating nonequilibrium dynamics of microscopic models for quantum many-body systems is a great challenge in theoretical physics \cite{PolkovnikovSenguptaSilvaVengalattore2011}, which may provide new insights into the role of strong correlations in high-temperature superconductors and other correlated systems by disentangling complex fluctuations along the real-time axis.
+Simulating the nonequilibrium dynamics of microscopic models for quantum many-body systems is a great computational challenge,\cite{PolkovnikovSenguptaSilvaVengalattore2011} but such calculations may provide new insights into the role of strong correlations in high-temperature superconductors and other correlated systems by disentangling complex fluctuations along the real-time axis.
 So far, various approaches have been proposed.
-One focus has been on one-dimensional systems, for which the time-dependent density matrix renormalization group (DMRG) \cite{Daley2004, WhiteFeiguin2004, Schollwoeck2005} and its variants have provided accurate simulations of the real-time evolution.
-Another approach comes from the opposite limit of infinite dimensions \cite{MetznerVollhardt1989}, where the nonequilibrium dynamical mean-field theory (DMFT) \cite{GeorgesKotliarKrauthRozenberg1996, SchmidtMonien2002, FreericksTurkowskiZlatic2006, Aoki2013}, that incorporates temporal fluctuations but approximates the self-energy as a spatially local function, becomes an exact scheme.
+One focus has been on one-dimensional (1D) systems, for which the time-dependent density matrix renormalization group (DMRG) \cite{Daley2004, WhiteFeiguin2004, Schollwoeck2005} and its variants have provided accurate results for the real-time evolution.
+Another approach comes from the opposite limit of infinite dimensions,\cite{MetznerVollhardt1989} where the nonequilibrium dynamical mean-field theory (DMFT),\cite{GeorgesKotliarKrauthRozenberg1996, SchmidtMonien2002, FreericksTurkowskiZlatic2006, Aoki2013} which incorporates temporal fluctuations but approximates the self-energy as a spatially local function, becomes an exact scheme.
 However, the nonequilibrium properties of quantum systems in two dimensions, which lies in between these two extremes, remain far from being theoretically understood.

 From an experimental point of view, too, the dynamics of two-dimensional (2D) quantum systems is of particular interest.
-A recent realization of the time-resolved angle-resolved photoemission spectroscopy (ARPES) begins to reveal temporal evolutions of the occupation $n(\bm k,\omega,t)$ for correlated electrons in layered compounds \cite{Perfetti2007,Schmitt2008,Graf2011,Cortes2011,Smallwood2012}.
-For example, it has been shown that the quasiparticle recombination in the $d$-wave superconductor Bi$_2$Sr$_2$CaCu$_2$O$_{8+\delta}$ occurs faster away from the ``nodal line" ($k_x=\pm k_y$) in the Brillouin zone than near the nodal line \cite{Smallwood2012}.
-This kind of momentum-dependent relaxation dynamics can be related to {\it nonlocal quantum correlations}, which should become essential in low-dimensional quantum systems.
-We can then pose questions: What role do nonlocal correlations play in low-dimensional correlated systems out of equilibrium?
+Recent time- and angle-resolved photoemission spectroscopy (ARPES) experiments start to reveal temporal evolutions of the occupation $n(\bm k,\omega,t)$ for correlated electrons in layered compounds.\cite{Perfetti2007,Schmitt2008,Graf2011,Cortes2011,Smallwood2012} For example, it has been shown that the quasiparticle recombination in the $d$-wave superconductor Bi$_2$Sr$_2$CaCu$_2$O$_{8+\delta}$ occurs faster away from the ``nodal line" ($k_x=\pm k_y$) in the Brillouin zone than near the nodal line.\cite{Smallwood2012} This kind of momentum-dependent relaxation dynamics can be related to {\it nonlocal quantum correlations}, which should become essential in low-dimensional quantum systems.
+We can then pose the following questions: What role do nonlocal correlations play in low-dimensional correlated systems out of equilibrium?
 And how can we take account of these effects systematically in real-time simulations?